50 Ten-Minute Jobs To Do In The Garden In Spring

 10 Pruning and Shaping Jobs

-- Prune dead or damaged wood from a large shrub
+- Prune dead or damaged wood from a large shrub to encourage new healthy shoots to form

-- Call a tree surgeon to prune dead limbs from larger trees
+- Call a tree surgeon to prune dead limbs from larger trees - better safe than sorry

 - Chop back an ornamental grass or lomandra to get rid of old leaves and make room for new growth.
-You can do this with outdoor peace lilies that look a bit bedraggled, as in the photo.

-- Snip off flowers from spring bulbs that have bloomed - leave the leaves!
-They feed the bulbs for next year's flowers
+That gives it the maximum time to grow flowering stems for next year - Snip off flowers from spring bulbs that have bloomed - and take a couple of fresh ones for the house!
+Leave the leaves - they die back and feed the bulbs for next year's flowers

 - Cut back the old growth of pond margin plants ready for strong spring growth

-- Tie in the new shoots of a growing vine, before it clings to the wrong support
+- Tie in the new shoots of a growing vine, before it clings to the wrong support.

 10 Feeding and Caring Jobs

-- Add fresh mulch around a shrub
+- Add fresh mulch around a shrub to lock in rainfall and keep the soil cool in summer

 - If you've had a winter drought, give a woody shrub a good long water to help it absorb soil nutrients

-- Feed outdoor plants with a sprinkle of slow-release fertiliser to see them through spring growth spurts
+- Feed outdoor plants with a sprinkle of slow-release fertiliser to see them through spring growth spurts.

-- Feed indoor plants with ready-to-use plant food once they start growing again
+You only need to do this once a season - Feed indoor plants with ready-to-use plant food once they start growing again

 - Squish or spray aphids and blackfly (or use pet-friendly treatments); pick off scarlet lily beetles